Do you love a good farming sim game? The Switch is home to several good ones, so it’s time to look at the best farming games on Nintendo Switch!

-Rune Factory 5 (and Rune Factory 4 Special)
+Rune Factory 5

-In Rune Factory 5 you wake up near the sleepy small town of Rigbarth and immediately find yourself in the middle of a threatening situation.
-A little girl called Hina needs rescuing, and being the hero you are, you immediately spring to action and save the day.
-Welcomed into Rigbarth you join the organisation SEED as a ranger.
-The town isn’t as peaceful as it seemed at first glance, mysterious events are unfolding, affecting the runes that govern the balance between humanity and nature.
-So you’ve got your work cut out for you, keeping the monsters back from Rigbarth’s borders.
-You take up the duty of running the farm near the SEED Outpost and doing all kind of assignments.
-Think requests like bring in especially rowdy monsters, catching a certain fish, shipping a certain kind of vegetable to making some dish.
+You take up the duty of running the farm near the SEED Outpost and doing all kinds of assignments.
+Think of requests like bringing in especially rowdy monsters, catching a certain fish, or shipping a certain kind of vegetable to make some dish.
 Even without an overarching storyline, it kept my little YvoCaro busy for many weeks in the game.

 What makes Rune Factory 5 great is that there is so much to do, and you can choose if you want to take it slow or race through the storyline.
 If you want to put your heart into farming, or only do the minimum and fight monsters or pursue romance in Rigbarth.

-However, I have to admit that the graphics and eye for detail in Rune Factory 4 Special are superior to those in Rune Factory 5!
+However, I have to admit that the graphics and eye for detail in Rune Factory 3 and 4 Special are superior to those in Rune Factory 5!
 Want to know more?
 Here’s my full review, and here’s a guide to get you going.